andrew/ultimate-awesome/README.md

 - [awesome-compliance](https://github.com/getprobo/awesome-compliance) - A curated list of tools, frameworks, and resources for IT compliance, security standards, and regulatory requirements.
 - [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
 - [LiDAR-Guide](https://github.com/mikeroyal/LiDAR-Guide) - LiDAR Guide .
-- [awesome-knockout](https://github.com/oleksbard/awesome-knockout) - A curated list of awesome plugins for Knockout.
 - [awesome-telegram-groups](https://github.com/stkw0/awesome-telegram-groups) - List of telegram groups .
 - [awesome-protobuf-reverse-engineering](https://github.com/jsrei/awesome-protobuf-reverse-engineering) - Protobuf逆向相关的资料收集.
 - [Awesome-AIGC-Research-Groups](https://github.com/Kobaayyy/Awesome-AIGC-Research-Groups) - A Collection of AIGC Research Groups.
-- [awesome-satellite-network](https://github.com/liuwei-network/awesome-satellite-network) - A curated collection of papers, open-source systems, datasets, testbeds, and tools for satellite networking and non-terrestrial networks.
 - [llm-misinformation-survey](https://github.com/llm-misinformation/llm-misinformation-survey) - Paper list for the survey "Combating Misinformation in the Age of LLMs: Opportunities and Challenges" and the initiative "LLMs Meet Misinformation", accepted by AI Magazine 2024.
 - [awesome-ethereum-finance](https://github.com/manifoldfinance/awesome-ethereum-finance) - Ethereum  cutting edge applications, protocols, cryptography, systems and more.
 - [awesome-diff-tools](https://github.com/mmueller2012/awesome-diff-tools) - Awesome tools that show differences between files and folders.